"

 Introduction

 Inclusive teaching allows teachers to engage all learners in learning regardless of their background or ability.
-One benefit of inclusive teaching is that students who have disabilities but have either declined services or haven’t yet been identified as benefiting from services still benefit from classroom instruction in the general education classroom without an Individualized Education Program (IEP).
+Inclusive teaching also helps students who have disabilities but have either declined services or haven’t yet been identified for services still benefit from instruction in the general education classroom without an Individualized Education Program (IEP).

 In action, inclusive teaching looks like a comprehensive instructional approach that considers students’ needs and varying abilities in the classroom.
-Inclusive teaching approaches ensure that all students have access to the general education curriculum and the opportunity to progress, as required by Public Law (PL) 108-446 (Congress.gov).
-Using the Universal Design for Learning (UDL) structure in combination with Differentiated Instruction (DI) can help ensure that all students, including those with undocumented disabilities, have the maximum opportunity to meet and or exceed learning outcomes.
+Inclusive teaching approaches ensure all students access to the general education curriculum and the opportunity to progress, as required by Public Law (PL) 108-446 (Congress.gov).
+Using the Universal Design for Learning (UDL) structure in combination with Differentiated Instruction (DI) helps offer all students, including those with undocumented disabilities, the maximum opportunity to meet and or exceed learning outcomes.

 These instructional approaches can help you as a future teacher to develop and execute lessons that allow students with individual differences and diverse cultures to thrive.
 Inclusive teaching can enable teachers to engage all learners in learning regardless of their background or ability.
-This module contains two chapters: the first chapter focuses on Universal Design for Learning, including strategies teachers can use to promote learning in their classrooms, and the second chapter focuses on Differentiated Instruction and the importance of meeting students where they are academically.
+This module contains two chapters: The first chapter focuses on UDL, including strategies teachers can use to promote learning in their classrooms, and the second chapter focuses on Differentiated Instruction and the importance of meeting students where they are academically.

 Comparing Universal Design for Learning and Differentiated Instruction

 This module presents two ways teachers can create effective learning experiences for students regardless of whether they receive special education services: Universal Design for Learning (UDL) and Differentiated Instruction.
-This video explains the difference between these approaches and how they can complement each other.
+This video explains the difference between these approaches and the ways they can complement each other.

 References